Ap0gee/Windower-OmegaRenamer/README.md

 **about**

-Displays information about the Battle Stations addon.
+Displays information about the Omega Renamer addon.
 Below are the equivalent ways of calling the command:

     //omegarenamer about
     //orenamer about